-Hydrophone 2 is a sealed unit and has no user-serviceable parts.
-Do not attempt to disassemble the unit since it may become damaged, which will not be covered by warranty.
+The Hydrophone-2 is a sealed unit and has no user-serviceable parts.
+Do not attempt to disassemble the unit since it may become damaged, which will invalidate the warranty.
+Furthermore, during production it is subjected to high pressure testing to ensure the integrity of seals ; Disassembly by the user can cause risk of injury during any subsequent attempt to use the Hydrophone.